SitLog/source_code/README.md

 The first arc is matched, so the text ```Good bye``` is printed on the screen and the control is passed to the final situation ```fs```, ending the execution of the example dialogue model.

+After a successful execution of a dilogue model in SitLog, type ```halt.``` to exit the interpreter.